Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives such as search_incidents or get-incidents, leaving the agent without decision-making context.
+No guidance is provided on when to use this tool versus alternatives like search_incidents or get-incidents.
+The description implies usage for investigating incidents, but does not specify prerequisites, exclusions, or context that would help an agent decide.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.